How You Can Use Site Audits As a Key to Winning Long-Term Clients

 - Provide clients with a written report of your findings, and close with a clear list of what could be improved.
 When your clients are clear on what needs to be done, it leads naturally to the next question – “Can you help us with this?”

 It’s that last tip – about just how easy it is to get clients to start asking YOU for help – that really got us fired up.
-After all, a site audit on its own can be a $1,000 to $2,500 project.
 But that’s just the beginning …

 Now that your foot is in the door, and you’ve shown the client how they can improve their website’s effectiveness, you’ve set yourself up as the obvious – and easiest – choice of writers to do the work.